LPG-fuelled combined-cycle power plant

 Electricity generated from stage two will be similarly stepped-up and sent to a new 161kV switchyard and breaker circuit.
 The switchyard will distribute the electricity generated through overhead lines.

-Early Power worked with a number of companies for the development of the project, including WSP, Jacobs Consultancy and Associated Consultants, Clifford Chance, BMT, Kina Advisory, and Aurecon.
+Early Power worked with several companies for the development of the project, including WSP, Jacobs Consultancy and Associated Consultants, Clifford Chance, BMT, Kina Advisory, and Aurecon.

-The country’s economy has grown at a rate of 7% a year over the last 16 years, resulting in increasing demand for electricity.
-Existing facilities are able to supply electricity to 71% of the population.
+The country’s economy grew at a rate of 7% a year over the last 16 years, resulting in increasing demand for electricity.
+Existing facilities can supply electricity to 71% of the population.
 Ghana is projected to require another 2,000MW of electricity in the next five years.

-The project will supply 17% of the electricity needed by Ghana and also help in the growth of the country’s economy.
+The project will supply 17% of the electricity required by Ghana and help in the growth of the country’s economy.
 The LPG infrastructure developed by the project can be used for other markets, diversifying the country’s energy mix.